climate-action-kits/pxt-fwd-edu/ms-aquaticgarbage-use.md

 * If you need help with the code, click the **lightbulb!**

 ## Use Step 1

-## Activity 4: Challenge
-Now that we have **used** our code to understand how our aquatic garbage collector works, we're going to complete a small challenge!

-## Challenge Step 1

 ## Congratulations! @showdialog
 You've completed the activity!